 We are passionate about being able to share our music with as wide and diverse an audience as possible; one of the ways we like to do this is through our videos.
-One effect of the COVID-19 pandemic on our work has been to accelerate our video productions, and to achieve this we’ve been lucky enough to be able to invest in enough equipment to be able to make our own music videos in 4K.
-During lockdown we also created several videos as part of our Isolation Creation project.
+One effect of the COVID-19 pandemic on our work was been to accelerate our video production, and to achieve this we’ve been lucky enough to be able to invest in enough equipment to be able to make our own music videos in 4K.
+During lockdowns we also created several videos as part of our Isolation Creation project.

 Our first video was ‘Veni, Veni Emmanuel’, released way back in December 2014; and we have since released many more through our YouTube channel.
-Follow us on Facebook to keep up to date with video blogs from our tours, rehearsal clips, updates about our latest projects, and to have a sneak peek into life within the group!
+Follow us on Facebook to keep up to date with video blogs from our tours, rehearsal clips, updates about our latest projects, and check our our Patreon for behind-the-scenes insights into life within the group!